westphallm1/AoMM-Cross-Mod-Sample/README.md

 	* `versionString`: The version string for the AoMM version this call is targeting
 	* `proj`: The active instance of the projectile whose state should be retrieved
 	* `destination`: An object that implements IAoMMState.
 Its fields will be overridden with the projectile's AoMM managed state via reflection.

+* `mod.Call("GetPetLevel", string versionString, Player player) -> int`
+  Get the combat pet level of a player directly.
+Pet level is determined by the single strongest Combat Pet Emblem in the player's inventory.
+Most stats on managed combat pets scale automatically with the player's combat pet level.
+	* `versionString`: The version string for the AoMM version this call is targeting
+	* `player`: The player whose pet level should be accessed.

+  Pet Levels are as follows:

+  0. Base power, similar in power to the Finch Staff
+  1. Gold ore tier, similar in power to the Flinx Staff
+	2. Evil ore tier, similar in power to Hornet Staff
+	3. Dungeon tier, similar in power to the Imp Staff
+	4. Early-hardmode tier, similar in power to the Spider Staff
+	5. Hallowed bar tier, similar in power to the Optic Staff
+	6. Post-Plantera Dungeon tier, similar in power to the Xeno Staff
+	7. Lunar Pillar tier, similar in power to the Stardust Cell Staff
+	8. Post-Moonlord tier, slightly stronger than the strongest vanilla minions

 ### Modifying AoMM-Controlled Behavior Dynamically: